Contrarian Corpus

 Primary demands

-• Regulators (FTC, SEC, state AGs) should investigate Herbalife as a pyramid scheme
+• Regulators (FTC, SEC, state AGs) should investigate Herbalife as an illegal pyramid scheme

-• Distributors and the public should understand the scale of harm to recruited 'Sales Leaders'
+• Distributors, media and the investing public should recognize the scale of harm to recruited 'Sales Leaders'

-• Implicit: the equity is worth $0 (Pershing Square is short the stock)
+• Implicit: the equity is worth approximately $0 once the pyramid is exposed / collapses

 KPIs cited